-On certain Royal Oak models, always unscrew the crown before use.
+On certain Royal Oak models, always unscrew the crown to access the different setting positions.
 The unscrewed crown will automatically position itself at B.

 Turn the crown at least 30 times (in position B) to wind the watch.
-The movements of the wearer's wrist will then activate the automatic system and keep the watch running.
+The movements of the wearer's wrist will then activate the selfwinding system and keep the watch running.

-Warning: the automatic winding system will not work if the watch is not worn.
+Warning: the selfwinding system will not work if the watch is not worn.
 The watch can then be stopped before the 60 hours power reserve according to its initial winding.